 When you combine a 30-day money-back guarantee with no hidden fees, there’s no risk in giving NordVPN a try.

-For me personally, I decided to apply a security freeze on my credit bureau files.
-I’ve also set up free transaction alerts for all my financial accounts, so I keep a daily eye on my money, just through my email.
-Between those, I am going to rest easy and hope for the best.
+For me personally, I decided to forego any protection services and whenever I’m anxious about my identity, I apply a security freeze on my credit bureau files.
+I’ve also set up free transaction alerts for all my financial accounts, so I keep a daily eye on my money, just through my email and by using Mint.com.